-During the three months ended March 31, 2023, the following transactions occurred:
+During the six months ended June 30, 2023, the following transactions occurred:

-- 1) the Company issued 2,500,000 CDI units for proceeds totaling \$1,820 (AUD \$2,000), in conjunction with the closing of a non-brokered private placement.
+- the Company issued 2,500,000 CDI units for proceeds totaling \$1,820 (AUD \$2,000), in conjunction with the closing of a non-brokered private placement.
 Each unit is comprised of one CDI and one warrant, with each warrant enabling the holder to acquire one additional common share with an exercise price of AUD1.25, expiring December 31, 2024; - 2) the Company issued 4,861,111 CDI units for proceeds totaling \$3,220 (AUD \$3,500), in conjunction with the closing of a non-brokered private placement.
-Each unit is comprised of one CDI and one warrant, with each warrant enabling the holder to acquire one additional common share with an exercise price of AUD1.25, expiring December 31, 2024: - 3) the Company negotiated the amendment of the Unicredit Bank loan with a principal amount of US\$15,650 (\$21,196) whereby the maturity date was extended from September 30, 2023 to March 31, 2024;
+Each unit is comprised of one CDI and one warrant, with each warrant enabling the holder to acquire one additional common share with an exercise price of AUD1.25, expiring December 31, 2024; - 3) the Company negotiated the amendment of the Unicredit Bank loan with a principal amount of US\$15,650 (\$21,196) whereby the maturity date was extended from September 30, 2023 to March 31, 2024;

-- 4) the Company repaid a convertible debenture in the amount of EUR2,050 (\$2,981) and issued 141,769 common shares as settlement of a loan maturity date extension agreement; - 5) the Company issued 4,501,840 common shares of the Company to settle debt; and - 6) the Company made application to extend the expiry date of 700,000 share purchase warrants, subject to TSX and shareholder approval.
+- 4) the Company repaid a convertible debenture in the amount of EUR2,050 (\$2,981) and issued 141,769 common shares as settlement of a loan maturity date extension agreement; - 5) the Company issued 4,501,840 common shares of the Company to settle debt; - 6) the Company made application to extend the expiry date of 700,000 share purchase warrants, subject to TSX and shareholder approval; and - the Company received US\$5.6 million pursuant to a 4th drawdown on the KfW US\$75.1 million loan facility.

-Subsequent to the three months ended March 31, 2023, the following transaction occurred:
+Subsequent to the six months ended June 30, 2023, the following transaction occurred:

-1) the Company received US\$5.6 million pursuant to a 4th drawdown on the KfW US\$75.1 million loan facility.
+1) the Company received US\$9.8 million pursuant to a 5th drawdown on the KfW US\$75.1 million loan facility.

 The Company's management is responsible for the preparation of the Company's consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process, the Board of Directors has created an audit committee (the "Audit Committee").
-The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the Q1-2023 Financial Statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the Q1-2023 Financial Statements and this MD&A on May 12, 2023.
+The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the Q2-2023 Financial Statements and MD&A to the Board of Directors for review and approval.
+Following the recommendation of the Audit Committee, the Company's Board of Directors approved the Q2-2023 Financial Statements and this MD&A on August 14, 2023.

-The Q1-2023 Financial Statements have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
+The Q2-2023 Financial Statements have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".